Boris Şyhmyradow: Assassination plot

 Following an alleged assassination attempt against Nyýazow on 25 November 2002, Şyhmyradow was arrested in Ashgabat (he had previously been in exile in Russia) on 25 December 2002.
 It was alleged that, as part of the plot, he had entered Turkmenistan from Uzbekistan prior to the attempt on Nyýazow's life, and that, after it failed, he had taken refuge in the Uzbek embassy from 26 November to 7 December.
 Subsequently, according to Şyhmyradow's confession, he stayed in a friend's apartment until he was captured.
 This confession was shown on television; in it, he said “We are a criminal gang, a mafia.
 There is not a single normal person among us.
 We are all nonentities.
 I’m not a person who is able to rule the state, but on the contrary, a criminal who can only destroy the state ...
 While living in Russia, we were involved in drug use and, intoxicated, we recruited mercenaries to commit the terrorist act.
 Our task was to destabilize the situation in Turkmenistan, undermine the constitutional system and attempt to assassinate the president”, and he also praised Nyýazow very highly.
 Some suspected that torture was used to obtain the confession.
 On 30 December, Şyhmyradow was sentenced to 25 years in prison, the maximum possible punishment; however, the People's Council amended the criminal code shortly thereafter to enable life sentences for traitors, and Şyhmyradow's sentence was accordingly changed.

 Major Begenç Beknazarow, who is a nephew of Şyhmyradow, was also imprisoned in connection with the attempt on Nyýazow's life.

 Whereabouts

 Following Nyýazow's death in December 2006, his successor, Gurbanguly Berdimuhamedow, was asked about the fates of Şyhmyradow and alleged co-conspirator Batyr Berdiýew at a visit to Columbia University in September 2007.
 Berdimuhamedow said that he thought they were still alive.
 He also mentioned the Gadyr Gijesi ("Night of Forgiveness"), an October occasion that is customarily marked by the release of prisoners, leading to speculation that Şyhmyradow might be released.
 On the occasion, Şyhmyradow's wife and nephew were released on 8 October 2007, but Şyhmyradow himself was not.

 Nothing has been heard of Şyhmyradow since 2007; it is thought that he is still imprisoned or that he may have died in prison.
+According to the other version, Şyhmyradow was secretly executed in the prison located in Türkmenbaşy between April 2003 and November 2005.

 In 2014, UN Human Rights Committee found Syhmyradow's rights to life and to fair trial to have been violated.